mlitchard/lambdaweb.com-content/blog/2015/11/fizzbuzz-2.md

 instance Semigroup [a] where
   (<>) = (++)
 ```
-defines `concat` as the associative operator
+defines plusplus as the associative operator.

 This would be fine, except the requirement that the number being evaluated
 should be the output if it does not evaluate to being either divisible by 3 or 5.
 Without monadic comprehensions, we would have to do something like this